-In terms of aid flows, multilateral institutions (such as the World Bank or UN agencies) provide the largest sources of development funding.
-Northern governments also provide significant amounts of funding on a bilateral basis.
-The world's largest bilateral donor is the EU, with an annual budget for development and humanitarian relief of approximately EUR 50bn in 2018.
+In terms of aid flows, multilateral institutions (such as the World Bank or UN agencies) provide the largest sources of development funding; Northern governments also provide significant amounts of funding on a bilateral basis.
+The world's largest bilateral donor is the EU, with an annual budget for development and humanitarian relief of approximately €50bn in 2018.

 These bilateral aid flows are, however, outstripped by flows by diaspora and migrants.
-Globally, according to the International Organisation for Migration (IOM), approximately 250m diaspora and migrants worldwide remitted nearly USD 0.5 trillion, supporting around 1 billion people.
-World Bank figures show that African diaspora and migrants remitted over USD 87 billion to Africa through formal channels alone.
+Globally, according to the International Organisation for Migration (IOM), approximately 250m diaspora and migrants worldwide remitted nearly USD \$0.5 trillion, supporting around 1 billion people.
+World Bank figures show will struggle to draw in private investment capital, while if it is set too high it risks subsidising activities unsustainably and/or distorting the market (UNCDF 2018).